A job interview is a lot like a date.

 2. Why should we hire you?

-Take extra care in preparing for this question.
+Take extra care when preparing to answer, “Why should we hire you?“.
 There’s a trick — anticipate the company’s future goals and allude to them.
 Think about what value you’d add to the company or the team.

 3. Can you tell me a little more about yourself?